|UCAS code||Typical offer||Length|

 Modules in Year 3 include:

-Module descriptors for each of the above modules can be found on our student intranet - please see the 'pre-reg Nursing Oct 2011' tab.
+Module descriptors for each of the above modules can be found on our student intranet - please see the 'BSc Nursing' tab.

 In addition to the above you will also need to complete our online Academic Integrity module.
 This covers some of the essential skills and knowledge which will help you to study independently and produce work of a high academic standard which is vital for success at York.